SPF Workforce Issues Group

 The Social Partnership Forum is committed to supporting staff through change.
 The SPF Staff Transfer Guide is an online toolkit designed and developed by the WIG, to support staff who are facing transfer to providers of NHS funded services in England.

-The New Fair Deal arrangements replace the broad comparability and bulk transfer approach under 'old' Fair Deal.
+The New Fair Deal arrangements replaced the broad comparability and bulk transfer approach under 'old' Fair Deal.
 The New Fair Deal applies to all members of public service pension schemes that transfer out of the public sector under TUPE, and to staff that have previously transferred out of the public sector, and who have remained eligible for the 'old' Fair Deal protection.
 Staff that are subsequently transferred to a new employer are also protected under New Fair Deal.

 The New Fair Deal does not apply to transfers within the public sector, such as Machinery of Government changes, which involve the transfer of staff from one part of government to another.
 Those transfers are covered by the Cabinet Office Statement of Practice on staff transfers – the Government is currently reconsidering this guidance in the light of the reforms to the main public service pension schemes.